LeviRSelf/ether-coinsplit/README.md

 Within geth (preferably on a private test net), generate 2 new addresses that the contract can use for splitting.

-Make sure that `eth accounts` shows your addresses.
+Make sure that `eth.accounts` shows your addresses.

-Edit the ether-coinsplit.js file, replacing the addresses in the `_recipients` array and save this file.
+Edit the *ether-coinsplit.js* file, replacing the addresses in the `_recipients` array and save this file.

 Navigate to the innermost ether-coinsplit folder